mkhanhvo/Business-Performance-Overview-Revenue-Profit-Advertising-Impact/README.md

 _ Incorporate creative quality, product category and campaign timing when making scaling decisions

 ### 2. High Ads Revenue but Weak Profitability
 - Out of 2,858 total orders, 1,958 orders (68.5%) were generated through ads, confirming ads as the primary order driving channel.
-However, when comparing ads spend and ads profit, over 60% of ad days recorded negative profit, regardless of spend level
+However, when comparing ads spend and ads profit, over 60% of ad days recorded negative profit regardless of spend level.
+Ads successfully generate volume but fail to deliver consistent profitability
 - From a daily perspective:
 + Only 29% of days (9/31) were profitable overall
 + For the ads channel specifically: 22 days showed negative profit, only 5 days were profitable while the remaining days recorded zero or negative revenue

 ![image alt](https://github.com/mkhanhvo/Business-Performance-Overview-Revenue-Profit-Advertising-Impact/blob/1a3d54a785ce8eb3cb63fd350252667274469c7e/Overall%20-%20Total%20revenue%20%26%20Profit.png)

-👉 Ads successfully generate volume but fail to deliver consistent profitability.

 ## Recommendations
 - Shift ad evaluation from revenue generated to revenue generated under a profitable cost structure